RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/spectrum/spectrum.rst

 .. image:: 01_iPad_Combo_Spectrum.jpg

-This application will turn your STEMlab board into a 2-channel DFT Spectrum Analyzer.
+This application will turn your RedPitaya board into a 2-channel DFT Spectrum Analyzer.
 It is the perfect tool for educators, students, makers, hobbyists and professionals seeking affordable, highly functional test and measurement equipment.
 The DFT Spectrum analyzer application enables a quick and powerful spectrum analysis using a DFT algorithm.
 Frequency span is form DC up to 62.5MHz where the frequency range can be arbitrarily selected.
 You can easily measure